Potsdam-Sensors/ArduinoPackage/README.md

 ### Update ```package_telosair_index.json```
 Note: This filename must be in the following format ```package_name_index.json```.<br>
-Note II: Checksum and size are imporant, arduino will complain if they are not correct/updated.
+Note II: Checksum and size are important, arduino will complain if they are not correct/updated.

 1. Navigate to ```./ArduinoPackage/package_telosair_index.json```
 2. Place the newly recorded checksum and size in their respective .json entries.<br> ``` "checksum": "SHA-256:bfe2213135c682e63638419b189e196c44873fdf5f83288f88b81e3bca1975c3",```<br>